The Xometry app works best with JavaScript enabled!

 Unlike insulators which store electric charges and prevent their flow, or conductors, which ease the flow of electricity, ESD materials have properties that help to dissipate static charges in a controlled manner.
 These dissipative properties mean it becomes more difficult for an electric charge to build up to the point where a static discharge may occur.
 Static electricity can damage sensitive electronic components or be hazardous in specific environments, such as those with explosive gases, liquids, or dust.
 As such, mitigating the risk of static discharges is often a critical aspect of a product's design.
 ESD materials are essential in electronics and semiconductor manufacturing, aerospace, and explosive handling industries.

-What ESD Options Are Available for 3D Printed Materials?
+Available ESD Options for 3D Printed Materials

 Filament, resin, and powder-based materials can all be made to be electrostatic dissipative.
 It's important to note that while some materials contain carbon additives, such as carbon-filled materials, that does not necessarily make them electrostatic dissipative.
 Additionally, materials that are rated as ESD safe can vary in their electrostatic resistance.
 Therefore, you should carefully review technical specifications and material properties when searching for a suitable option for your project.